infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 ### Delete a volume ###

 To locally delete a volume, the `--delete` mode is used.
 This can be used in conjunction with the `--purge` and `--pull` options to, respectively, delete drives that depend on the volume locally and pulls the dependent drives and volume from the Hub.
-Node that the volume and drives will only be pulled if the user is the owner.
+Note that the volume and drives will only be pulled if the user is the owner.

 Access Control List
 -------------------